-

 localStorage

-// If a key does not exist, it returns null
+If the key does not exist, it returns null.

 localStorage.clear();

-stores data only for the current tab.
-Once the tab is closed, data is removed.
+The sessionStorage object stores data only for the duration of the browser session.
+Once the tab or browser is closed, the data is removed automatically.

 sessionStorage.clear();